 Susan Middleton is a photographer specializing in portraits of animals and plants.
 She has been photographing rare and endangered species since 1986, and her work, with collaborator David Liittschwager, is collected in four books, two published by National Geographic Books and two by Chronicle Books.
 The working process developed by Middleton and Liittschwager is documented in an Emmy Award–winning National Geographic television special America’s Endangered Species: Don’t Say Goodbye, 1997.
-A book of Middleton’s photographs with text by Mary Ellen Hannibal, Evidence of Evolution: Darwin’s Cabinet of Curiosities will be published by Abrams in September, 2009.
+A book of Middleton’s photographs with text by Mary Ellen Hannibal, Evidence of Evolution: Darwin’s Cabinet of Curiosities was published by Abrams in 2009 and Spineless: Portraits of Marine Invertebrates, the Backbone of Life in 2014.

 In pursuing her work, Middleton has traveled across the United States and has lived for extended periods in Africa and Hawaii.
 She is a certified diver and has accompanied scientific oceanographic expeditions.
 She generally isolates animals and plants in studio-style settings with plain backdrops, constructing what she calls “mini-studios” for live creatures photographed in the field.
 Biologist Edward O. Wilson has commented that “[her] remarkable portraits speak to the heart.
 In the end, their kind of testimony may count as much toward conserving life as all the data and generalizations of science.”